Growing organic traffic is an endless pursuit.

-Instead of pumping out tons of thin content to see what sticks, you’re creating content with purpose — to cover all the questions users would have around the subject.
+Instead of pumping out tons of thin content to see what sticks, you’re creating content with a purpose — to cover all the questions users would have about the subject.

 Through internal links, you can point helpful, supporting content to your topic page (also known as pillar page) to signal its authority to search engines.

 With the topic cluster model, you create fewer, longer-form blog posts and package information in a way that’s most helpful to users.

 Creating a topic cluster strategy involves grouping related pages into content clusters.